Titration Curve Of Strong Acid Strong Base

 Choosing the Right Indicator

 Although strong acid-strong base titrations result in a pH of 7 at the equivalence point, in practice it is still important to select an appropriate indicator that exhibits a clear color change close to this pH.
-Indicators such as bromothymol blue (pH range 6.0-7.6) or phenol red (pH range 6.8-8.4) are often suitable, but the specific choice depends on the experimental conditions and the desired level of precision.
+Indicators such as bromothymol blue (pH range 6.0-7.6) or phenol red (pH range 6.But 8-8.
+4) are often suitable, but the specific choice depends on the experimental conditions and the desired level of precision.

 Accurate Standardization of Titrants

 The accuracy of a titration depends heavily on the precise standardization of the titrant, which is the solution of known concentration.
-Standardization involves titrating the titrant against a primary standard, a highly pure compound with a known molar mass.
+Now, standardization involves titrating the titrant against a primary standard, a highly pure compound with a known molar mass.
 For strong bases, potassium hydrogen phthalate (KHP) is often used as a primary standard, while for strong acids, sodium carbonate (Na2CO3) is a common choice.
 Accurate weighing and careful handling of the primary standard are essential for obtaining reliable results.

 Proper Technique for Reading the Burette